carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

   Cons:
     - If the Digest is not included in Tag, the Tag might be overwritten if we copy a newer version of the bundle
-    - Is easier to find the original location but still would be hard if the user wanted to run the OCI image using `docker run` or `podman run`
+    - Is easier to find the original location using the tag, but when a user tries to run the OCI image using `docker run` or `podman run` the line would look something like this `docker run my.destination.io/bundle:gcr-io-some-path-to-image-my-image-sha256-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`
     - Kubernetes Manifest would still be hard to understand where a particular OCI Image is from

   In summary, we believe this could help find the OCI Images in question by reading the tag.
-Nevertheless, these tags would not be provided to Kubernetes Manifests, which would not be very helpful to a big group of our users.
+Nevertheless, these tags would not be provided to Kubernetes Manifests.
+The cons for this approach do not help to solve the problem statement this proposal is addressing.

 ## Open Questions